Skip to content

 jira issue list --output=human

-jira issue list --output=json
+jira issue list -o json

-jira issue list --output=compact
+jira issue list -o compact

 Modes